itfanr/ros2-wiki/Linux-Development-Setup.md

 # Building ROS 2 on Linux

+## System Requirements
+We support Ubuntu Linux Trusty Tahr 14.04 on 64-bit.

 ## How to setup the development environment?

 First make sure you have the ROS apt repositories added to your system, if not: